Dharmil2684/Dharmil2684/README.md

 - 🌱 Currently learning machine learning and algorithms.
 - 🔭 Developing an Android-based application utilizing TensorFlow Lite for machine learning capabilities.
-- 👯 Open to collaborating on projects related to computer vision, natural language processing, machine learning, and algorithms.
+- 👯 Open to collaborating on projects related to machine learning(tensorflow specially), and algorithms.

 ### 💬 Let's Connect
 - [LinkedIn](https://www.linkedin.com/in/dharmil-halpati-347303326/)